ingadhoc/sale/sale_exception_print/README.rst

 Sale Exception Print
 ====================

-Add a check in the credit limit exception that allows blocking budget printing
+Adds the possibility of blocking the sending of the quotation in the sales exceptions.

 Installation
 ============

 To install this module, you need to:

 #.
-Only need to install the module
+Only need to install the module.

 Configuration
 =============